-At night, you can turn off all exterior lights when you are in "P" (Park) by moving the Twilight Sentinel control all the way past "MIN" to turn it off, if it was on.
+At night, you can turn off all exterior lamps when you are in PARK (P) by moving the twilight sentinel control all the way to OFF.
 If it was off, move the control to the right to turn it on, then back off.
-The lights will come back on when you put the transaxle in gear.
+The lamps will come back on when you put the transaxle in gear.

-Headlight High-Low Beam Changer
+Headlamp High-Low Beam Changer

-To change the headlights from low beam to high or high to low, pull the turn signal lever all the way toward you.
+To change the headlamps from low beam to high or high to low, pull the turn signal lever all the way toward you.
 Then release it.